 School hours are 8:30 a.m. to 2:56 p.m., Monday through Friday.
-Students may be required to stay after school for extra help.
+Students may be required to stay after school for extra help or logical consequences.
 Students are not allowed to enter the building before 8:20 a.m. unless they have an AM/PM card or a pass from a teacher for extra help.
-During extreme weather conditions students may be allowed to wait in designated spaces in the school.
+On rainy/snowy days or when the temperature is below 20 degrees students will be allowed to wait in designated spaces in the school.